Sass and Salt » Breakfast » Rhubarb Banana Bread

-Three slices of Rhubarb banana bread are sitting on a plate with one slice being lifted by a hand.
+Three slices of rhubarb banana bread are sitting on a plate with one slice being lifted by a hand.

 Why You’ll Love This Recipe